 Thank you for always giving us more information as we move forward.
 It is very helpful to smaller counties!!
 I appreciate my membership to ILCSWMA.

-The sound from Jason Lennell was garbled and difficult to hear.
+The sound from Jason Linnell was garbled and difficult to hear.

 All information was worthwhile.